 Social, Emotional and Mental Health

-The Progress & Well-being Co-ordinators lead a full programme for the tutorial sections of the curriculum.
+The Heads of Year and tutor team lead a full programme for the tutorial sections of the curriculum.
 This programme includes PSHE and Citizenship, Careers and a whole range of appropriate age-related topics.
 Often outside speakers join the students to add reality and expertise to the discussion.